ulikunitz/xz/doc/xz-issues.md

 The padding should allow direct mapping of the CRC values into memory, but it wastes bytes bearing no information.
 This is certainly not optimal for a compression format.
+It is argued alignment makes it faster to read and write the checksum values, but the time spent there is much less than on encoding and decoding itself.

 ## Filters for each block

-Filteres should have been defined in front of blocks.
+Filters should have been defined in front of blocks.
 This way they would not need to be repeated.

 # LZMA2